DeeEmm/DIY-Flow-Bench/CONTRIBUTING.md

 - Use camelCase for variable / function / class names if possible
 - If you find it difficult to follow, others will too.

 Essentially it's all about making the code easy for others to read and follow.
 Remember that this is an open source project so people of all skill levels will be using it and trying to decypher what's going on.
-Also, the more help that is provided within the files, the less real-world help will be required to get people up and running which will help minimise the resources needed to support the project
+Also, please consider that the more help that is provided within the code, the less real-world help will be required to get people up and running, which will help minimise the real-world resources needed to support the project

 ## Version control